withastro/astro/packages/integrations/image/README.md

 #### Images in `/public`

 Files in the `/public` directory are always served or copied as-is, with no processing.
 We recommend that local images are always kept in `src/` so that Astro can transform, optimize and bundle them.
-But if you absolutely must keep an image in `public/`, use its relative URL path as the image's `src=" attribute.
+But if you absolutely must keep an image in `public/`, use its relative URL path as the image's `src=` attribute.
 It will be treated as a remote image, which requires an `aspectRatio` attribute.

 Alternatively, you can import an image from your `public/` directory in your frontmatter and use a variable in your `src=` attribute.
 You cannot, however, import this directly inside the component as its `src` value.